machanism-org/machai/ghostwriter/src/site/markdown/act.md

   - Explain the mechanism by which values can be inherited from parent sections, templates, or defaults.
   - Specify how and when these inherited values are applied or overridden in the context of the Act TOML configuration.
   - Provide examples if relevant, to illustrate the inheritance process.
+— Create a dedicated section describing how to use `enabledTools: auto` feature.
 - Summarize the purpose of the Act feature, its key methods, and how it fits into the overall project.
 - Provide easy-to-follow, step-by-step instructions or a practical example showing how to use the Act feature in real scenarios.
 - Ensure the content is accessible and helpful for all users, including those new to the codebase or without a technical background.